m-Just/texas/update.md

-**this file records all new importaupdates, please keep it clean and up-to-date**
+**this file records all new important updates, please keep it clean and up-to-date**
 **Please edit and show your udpates at the top**